-CVUHSD is committed to identify and evaluate any child, of high school age, which is not showing adequate progress within the learning environment.
+CVUHSD is committed to identify and evaluate any child, of high school age, who is not showing adequate progress within the learning environment.
 Our schools have implemented multiple tiers of interventions to assist our children in our schools.
-Among others, we have in place the Student Success Teams (SST) at each school site, which will work in collaboration with parents, to address academic and social/emotional needs that may be affecting their child’s school progress.
-The parents are empowered to request this service through the school counselors at the school site.
+Among other supports, we have in place the Student Success Teams (SST) at each school site, which work in collaboration with parents, to address academic and social/emotional needs that may be affecting their child’s school progress.

 If the child does not respond positively to the accommodations and/or interventions implemented through the SST process, over certain period of time, he/she might be referred to be evaluated to determine whether he/she qualifies to receive special education services.